 With most drones, your phone will also serve to store the stills and video you take, though some models allow you to record directly onto a micro-SD card inserted into the drone itself.

 With relatively low camera resolutions, the video and stills you get from your budget drone won’t be winning any awards, but you can still get some impressive aerial sequences.
-Most toy drones, except the Ryze Tello, lack any kind of video stabilisation, so footage tends to look pretty shaky too.
+Most toy drones, except the Ryze Tello, lack any kind of video stabilisation, so footage tends to look pretty shaky, though.

-Being very small and light, toy drones are extremely susceptible to any kind of wind and stronger gusts can easily blow them for long distances, never to be seen again.
+Being very small and light, toy drones are almost always extremely susceptible to any kind of wind.
+Stronger gusts can easily blow them for long distances, never to be seen again, as has happened at least once during testing for our reviews.
 As a result, we’d only recommend flying them outdoors on completely windless days in very large open spaces.

-How far and how long can they fly?
+How far and how long can a toy drone fly?

-While ranges are sometimes listed up to 100m, 30 to 40m is more realistic for most models – which is usually plenty.
+While ranges are sometimes listed up to 100m, it's more realistic to assume around 30 to 40m for most models.
+And that is usually plenty.
 Battery life tends to be from 8 to 13 minutes depending which on which model you go for, but the vast majority come with additional rechargeable batteries included.

 Anything else I should know?

 Rule changes that came in at the start of 2021 mean that to fly any camera-equipped drone outdoors, you’ll first need to buy an Operator ID.
 If your drone doesn’t have a camera, you can fly it straight out of the box with nothing to worry about.